A Nebraska Aviation Museum

 Lincoln Air Park

-Though many air fields across the state are of great significance, Lincoln Air Park represents a history of aviation stretching back into the 1920's when Lincoln Airport was first established.
+Though many parts of Lincoln could offer great aviation significance ranging from the flight school at 24th and “O” Streets to Arrow Airport’s former location near Boosalis Park, Lincoln Air Park represents a wider history of aviation stretching back into the 1920's when Lincoln Airport was first established.
 Its role in history included becoming an Army Airfield in World War II, becoming home to Nebraska's Air National Guard force shortly thereafter, the establishment of a major Strategic Air Command bomber and missile base during the 1950s and 60s and finally its noteworthiness as a hub of general aviation.
-Also factored in is the field's proximity to I-80 and its higher traffic in Eastern Nebraska.
+Also factored in is the field's proximity to I-80, the lack of considerable cultural development in Northwest Lincoln and the availability of structures and/or area to meet the need of museum establishment and sustainability.

 Several properties at Air Park are currently available that after consideration could become a home to such a museum and it would be a belief that such a cultural interest could help bring tourism and commerce into the rapidly expanding Air Park area.
 Increased traffic could help support the construction of more business and therefore more jobs to the area.
-There are multiple plans for area improvement and expansion, some of which are already complete.
+There are multiple plans for area improvement and expansion, some of which are already complete via the City of Lincoln, the Lincoln Airport Authority and a number of private businesses.

 Lastly, a museum here would be easily accessible to interstate travelers on I-80.
 Highway 34 improvements merely complement accessibility to the area.
 Beyond this, infrastructure including recently improved storm sewers in the Air Park area will prove beneficial as new lines and systems would not have to be built.